Punktum-dk/epp-service-specification/README.md

 2. End-user has agreed to the terms and conditions, but ID-control is required
 3. End-user has agreed to the terms and conditions and ID-control has been completed - no further actions are necessary, self-service access is available and active

 As part of the process the final response to a [create domain](#create-domain) is communicated via the message queue.
-In this response the DK Hostmaster A/S risk assessment is included, it can hold one of the following values:
+In this response the Punktum dk A/S risk assessment is included, it can hold one of the following values:

 - `RED` - the registrant is requested to complete successful ID-control before the domain name can become active
 - `YELLOW` - the registrant is requested to complete successful ID-control, the domain name becomes active immediately.
 If ID-control is not completed within the communicated timeframe the domain is made inactive